 After a twitter exchange with Sergey, I have made some small adjustments to the article.

-• A Visual Studio template could further improve the development experience (perhaps this is a better option in the first place?)
+file must be supplied by the developer. - A Visual Studio template could further improve the development experience (perhaps this is a better option in the first place?)